-The purpose of this Notice of Funding Opportunity ("NOFO") is to announce the availability of a cost reimbursement grant for the development of Non-Congregate Shelter ("NCS") through the federal HOME-ARP Program.
+The purpose of this NOFO is to announce the availability of a cost reimbursement grant for the development of Non-Congregate Shelter ("NCS") through the federal HOME-ARP Program.
 NCS is defined as one or more buildings that provide private units or rooms (lockable door and bathroom) as temporary shelter to individuals or families.
 These units do not require occupants to sign a lease or occupancy agreement and provide a quality emergency or transitional shelter space to those in need.